 Broadbeach is another good option for a night out.

-Just keep in mind that there are always new restaurants and experiences opening up around the Gold Coast.
-It’s very easy to just walk around the Broadbeach or Surfers Paradise areas to see where might have the vibe you are looking for.
+Just keep in mind that new restaurants and experiences are always opening up around the Gold Coast.
+It’s very easy to just walk around the Broadbeach or Surfers Paradise areas to see where you might find the vibe you are looking for.

 So always worth going for a wander and exploring.